Write to the Console

 Let’s try to run a C# program that prints Hello World to the console.
 The line of code Console.WriteLine ("Hello World"); does this for us.
 It tells the computer to write whatever is inbetween the () to the screen.

-You should see your output on the right side of the screen.
+You should see your output on the bottom of the screen.
 Cool huh?

 Let’s try printing other things.
 Add some additional lines of code to: